 Now, a little bit of explanation of the internals.
 The UdfPlugin class provides the UdfFactory to PrestoServer.
 UdfFactory peeks into its own jar and iterates over all classes to find UDFs.
 It looks for scalar functions in classes in the com.facebook.presto.udfs.scalar namespace (and similarly, UDAFs).
 An alternate (and simpler) implementation of UdfFactory could iterate over a static list of classes.
 But that’s no fun now, is it 🙂

 In the Qubole world, Presto clusters are ephemeral.
-They are brought up when required, auto-scale and shutdown when not in use.
+They are brought up when required, auto-scale, and shut down when not in use.
 Therefore, you’ll need to install the UDF jars every time the cluster is launched.
 The Node bootstrap functionality allows you to run arbitrary commands when the Presto cluster is launched.
-Your script can download jars from an accessible location (e.g. an s3 bucket) and copy it to /usr/lib/presto/plugin/udfs/ directory (be sure to create this directory first).
+Your script can download jars from an accessible location (e.g. an s3 bucket) and copy it to the /usr/lib/presto/plugin/udfs/ directory (be sure to create this directory first).
 Your script can restart the Presto worker using this command:

 |/usr/lib/presto/bin/presto server restart|

 For details on how to write Presto UDFs, you can take a look at this documentation and refer to a number of examples in the codebase.

 We hope you find this little project useful and we welcome ideas and pull requests!
 Please send us a note at [email protected] if you’d like to talk to us about it.